New Jersey Squirrel Control

 Viking Pest does NOT treat, trap, nor exterminate Chipmunks due to local regulations.
 For more information, please call Viking at 1-800-618-2847

-Squirrels are frequently seen zipping up and down trees, running across yards and dodging traffic.
+Squirrels are frequently seen zipping up and down trees, running across yards, and dodging traffic.
 They are also seen in the most unwelcome place, at home.
 When a squirrel and their family move in, it can cause frustration because they are very stubborn and industrious.
 To protect your home or business from squirrels in New Jersey, you need to learn about the behavior of this pest, take steps for prevention, and find effective treatment options should an infestation occur.

 What Are Squirrels?

 Squirrels are best known for their fluffy tails.
 This rodent has small ears and long, sharp claws for climbing trees, which happens to be their favorite place to call home.
-Squirrels make their homes out of twigs, vines, bark, and other materials and their food generally consists of nuts, seeds, fruits, and vegetables.
+Squirrels make their homes out of twigs, vines, bark, and other materials and their food generally consist of nuts, seeds, fruits, and vegetables.
 While squirrels tend to live mostly outdoors, they can invade your New Jersey home beginning in the fall as the weather starts to cool.
 Squirrels can enter your home through openings in your roof, windows, and doors.

 How to Identify Squirrels